ga4gh/fasp-scripts/README.md

 Script: [FASPScript2.py](https://github.com/ianfore/FASPclient/blob/master/FASPScript2.py)

-- Query COPDGene data in BioDataCatalyst
+- Query COPDGene data in BigQuery, exported from BioDataCatalyst via PFB.

-- Query TCGA data in the CRDC/GDC
+- Query TCGA data in the ISB-CGC tables in BigQuery,

 - Both queries use an appropriate prefix to identify which DRS server should be called to obtain a url to the file.

   Currently submits directly to aGCP Life Sciences pipeline.
 This will be substituted by a submission to a WES Server.

+  Both datasets are contolled access data.
+Access is controlled by the respective Fence access tokens on the CRDC and BioDataCatalyst DRS servers.
+The COPD data in BigQuery is under GCP IAM access control.

+- Possible to do's

+  - Add additional dbGaP datasets.
+  - Move query to Discovery Search - requires access control on Discovery Search.

 #### Compute on AWS via different stack